 If you do plan to upgrade to Windows 10, and have reserved your copy, I would recommend that you simply hide the icon.

-You could simply drag and hide the icon as shown below.
+You could simply drag and hide the icon, as shown below.

 Alternatively, you could click on the small arrow in the taskbar notification area and click on Customize taskbar icons link, to open the following window.
 You will notice an entry GWX or Get Windows 10.

 From the drop-down menu, select Hide icon and notifications – or better still, Only show notifications.
 The Windows 10 upgrade icon will no longer be visible on the taskbar.
-If you selected Only show notifications, the icon will be hidden, but you will be informed, once the upgrade is available.
+If you selected Only show notifications, the icon would be hidden, but you will be informed, once the upgrade is available.
 Do note that the Always show all icons and notifications on the taskbar option has to be unchecked.

 However, some have reported that this does not work for them and the icon reappears on computer restart.

 If you wish to completely remove this icon, the best way would be to uninstall KB3035583 from the Control Panel.
 This is recommended if you do not plan to upgrade to Windows 10 for the time being – or never!